 Embellished Heart Bookmark

 Another good origami bookmark design is the embellished heart bookmark.
-This bookmark is slightly more complicated than the triangular bookmark you have just folded, but the center heart is sure to impress any avid reader.
+This bookmark is slightly more complicated than the triangular bookmark.
+But the center heart is sure to impress any avid reader.